 Teachers in Bangkok usually make more money to provide for the slightly higher cost of living.

 South: The South offers yet another facet of Thai culture.
 Fishing and rubber production are the main industries.
-The South also offers coconut trees and white beaches stretching for hundreds of miles – a tropical paradise!
+The South also offers coconut trees and white beaches stretching for hundreds of miles; a tropical paradise!
 The Malaysian influence is evident in aspects of life especially in the four most southern provinces.
-This is where you’ll find the picturesque limestone formations of Krabi, the unending beaches of Phuket, the famous island of Koh Phi Phi where the Leonardo DiCaprio film, The Beach, was shot, the long-celebrated Full Moon party on Koh Pha-Ngan, diving adventures and oh so much more!
+This is where you’ll find the picturesque limestone formations of Krabi, the unending beaches of Phuket, the famous island of Koh Phi Phi where the Leonardo DiCaprio film, The Beach, was shot, the long-celebrated Full Moon party on Koh Pha-Ngan, diving adventures and so much more!

 The Northeast: The Northeast or “Isaan,” as it is locally known, is an agricultural area well off the beaten path.
 Traditionally known as the driest region in Thailand, there are many government development projects aimed at increasing the economic level of the people.
-In this area you will find Laotian and Cambodian influences – on the language, handicrafts, clothes, food and customs.
+In this area you will find Laotian and Cambodian influences on language, handicrafts, clothes, food and customs.
 You’ll find elaborate temples, the spiciest food, a slower pace of life and, most importantly, the friendliest people around.
 People in general are curious to know about foreigners and eager to learn about new cultures and ways of life.

 Why Teach English in Thailand?